slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Quem não chora não mama.'*
 > *'How we spend our days is how we spend our lives.' -- Annie Dillard*
 > *'Só os mais corajosos conseguem fazer a paz' -- Trump*

-There have been times where I felt conflicted and confused, where I mourned for a past self that I knew I would never see again while anxiously awaiting a future self who seemingly would never come.
-Old habits, both good and bad, have fallen by the wayside while I’ve picked up both good and bad habits to fill their space. mm

 > *'Wisdom is nothing more profound than an ability to follow one’s own advice.' -- Sam Harris*

 - There are many yous: Like apps on a smartphone, different systems in your brain with different goals can take control at different times, which is why you can behave so inconsistently.
 Meditation can prevent hijacking: Over time, meditation can rewire your brain to be less impulsively reactive and allow you to thoughtfully respond to your feelings.
 Mini-meditations help in the moment: By focusing on your breath during a tense moment you can get some of the long term effects of meditation right when you need them.

-personality is not static. - rollo tomassi
 -->